back

 a music streaming server/client

-canary is a package of a music streaming server and its companion iOS client that run upon DAAP.
-Employing DAAP for streaming and mDNS/DNS-SD for service advertisement let canary work perfectly with iTunes.
+canary is a package consisting of a music streaming server and its companion iOS/web clients, built on DAAP.
+By using DAAP for streaming and mDNS/DNS-SD for service discovery, canary works seamlessly with Apple Music.

-This document explains the server.
-See the files in the client directory for the client.
+This document describes the server component.
+For the clients, refer to the files in the client directory.

 Prerequisites